-Stereotactic radiosurgery is suitable for small, clearly defined brain metastases which may be difficult to remove surgically, or where surgery is likely to be associated with a high risk of side effects.
-If you have had surgery to remove a brain metastasis your clinical oncologist will discuss with you whether SRS is needed.
+Stereotactic radiosurgery is suitable for small, clearly defined tumours which may be difficult to remove surgically, or where surgery is likely to be associated with a high risk of side effects.
+SRS may also be used in certain circumstances if a benign tumour has started to regrow following surgery.

-After discussing your case, your multi-disciplinary team (including neuro-surgeons, neuro-oncologists, neuro-radiologists, therapeutic radiographers and specialist nurses) have recommended SRS as a suitable treatment option.
+After discussing your case, your multidisciplinary team (including neuro-surgeons, neuro-oncologists, neuro-radiologists, therapeutic radiographers and specialist nurses) have recommended SRS as a suitable treatment option.